20 Thrilling Things to Do in Baños, Ecuador’s Adventure Capital

 Overlanding and Camping in Baños

 Overlanding is easy in this small town.
-Camp in the hills outside of town (with a camper van or a tent) in the car park for Casa del Arbol.
+Camp in the hills outside of town (with a camper van or a tent) in the Casa del Arbol car park.
 It is $3 to park overnight.
-It is clean, green, and very quiet, with spectacular views of the valley.
+The park is clean, green, and very quiet, with spectacular views of the valley.
 The GPS coordinates are here.

 Get closer to the action on a Saturday night.
 We camped in town for free and felt very safe.
 Make sure you’re not parked on a blue line, as this is paid parking.
 We parked outside the electricity company, where the night guard was more than happy to keep an eye out for us.
 The GPS coordinates are here.